jayasriduraipandi/AI-Powered-Discord-Bot/README.md

 # Employee Management Discord Bot

 ## 📌 Project Overview
-This project involves the development of an intelligent and interactive Discord bot designed to enhance employee management and engagement within an organization.
-The bot facilitates tasks such as employee-manager communication, daily updates, attendance tracking, leave requests, task management, and more.
-It aims to reduce workplace stress, improve connectivity, and automate several HR-related operations.

 ## 🎯 Objectives
 - To create a user-friendly Discord bot for seamless communication between employees and managers.